Global Studies MA Spring 2021 Core Courses

 GLBL 700: Introduction to Research and Theory in Global Studies

-(required for all first year Global Studies MA students)
+(required for all first year thematic & REEES Global Studies MA students)

 Instructor: Dr. Betsy Olson

-Global Studies examines world systems, transnational processes, and global-local interactions from perspectives informed by a number of disciplines.
+Global studies examines world systems, transnational processes, and global-local interactions from a multi-disciplinary perspective.
 This course will introduce students to current interdisciplinary theoretical approaches to global studies and examine the primary topics of contemporary research relating to the rise of a complex but increasingly integrated world society.

-(required of first year Thematic Global Studies MA students only)
+(required for all first & second year thematic Global Studies MA students)

-HIST 783: Introduction to Russian, Eurasian, and East European History
+HIST 783: Introduction to Russian, Eurasian, and Eastern European History

-(required of REEES Global Studies MA students only)
+(required of first year REEES Global Studies MA students only)

 Instructor: Dr. Chad Bryant

 This interdisciplinary seminar provides an in-depth look at some of the major topics in modern Russian, East European, and Eurasian history.